-Lastly, there’s a tab for Themes.
+There’s a tab for Themes as well.
 These aren’t really different options, but rather compilations of options found on other lists.
 For example, the “Winterland” theme collects effects like snowfall, overlays like holly, and more all in one place so if you’re editing holiday pictures, you have all the relevant options in one place.

 PicMonkey has so many options, it can actually take some time to find them all.
 This post on the PicMonkey blog is filled with tips for some not-so-obvious ways to use the different options.